 If even one subgroup of students fails to meet just one of the criteria, the school fails to meet AYP.
 While all schools must report their progress toward meeting AYP, only schools that receive federal funding to help economically disadvantaged students are actually penalized if they fail to meet AYP goals.
-Schools that do not make AYP for two or more years in a row in the same subject enter Program Improvement (PI).
-They must offer students transfers to other schools in the district and, in their second year in PI, tutoring services as well.
+Schools that do not make AYP for two or more years in a row in the same

-AYP ADEQUATE YEARLY PROGRESS Met AYP No Met schoolwide Yes participation rate Met schoolwide test No score goals Met subgroup Yes participation rate Met subgroup test No score goals Met schoolwide API No for AYP Program Improvement No school in 2013
+FEDERAL AYP

+ADEQUATE YEARLY PROG IRESS

+Met AYP No

+Met schoolwide participation rate Yes

+Met schoolwide test score goals No

+Met subgroup participation rate Yes

+Met subgroup test score goals No

+Met schoolwide API for AYP No

+Program Improvement school in 2013 No